How to Extend iPhone Battery Life

 Basic strategies to help extend iPhone battery life include heat reduction, control of charge-discharge cycles and optimization of power-hungry IOS tweaks and apps.

 A few dos and don’ts below will also enable longer hours between charges, hence, fewer discharges in the long run.

 Heat that makes your hand or palm begin to feel uncomfortable is much heat.
 This may be as a result of:

 - Continuous use of hi-speed internet and/or games.

-- Enclosing your iPhone in a thick jacket or even in your pocket, when hi-speed internet is still running.
+- Enclosing your iPhone using inappropriate casings, or keeping in the pocket, when hi-speed internet is running.

 - Charging the iPhone in hot temperature.

-Heat increases the rate of expansion and contraction, and apart from wrecking internal phone parts, actually weakens the tin oxide that line up the battery insides.
+Heat increases the rate of expansion and contraction, and apart from wrecking internal phone parts, actually weakens the tin oxide that lines up the inside of battery cells.
 Extreme heat may actually turn out more destructive than some cases of poor charge/discharge cycles.

-The second strategy that can help extend the iPhone battery life includes watching out the charge and discharge routines.
+The second strategy that can help extend the iPhone battery life includes monitoring the charge and discharge routines.

 Charge-discharge cycle is basically the number of times you charge your phone fully to 100%, and the number of times you do a complete battery drain, referred to as discharge.

 Fully discharge your iPhone battery once every 30 days.
-This calibrates it to normalcy, especially when it behaves erratically.
-Ever seen your phone charge to 100% and drops to 95% as soon as you disconnect it from power source?
+This helps calibrate it, especially when it starts behaving erratically.
+Ever seen your fully charged iPhone battery drops to 95% as soon as you disconnect it from the power source?
 To avoid this and other failings, let your battery discharge to 0% before charging it again.